Calcolo numerico per la generazione di immagini fotorealistiche

 others!

-Our system does not provide any control when multiple people work on the project.
+We do not provide any control for multiple people working at the same time.

 Consider this situation: